slior/CourseraExtractingDataProject/README.md

 We read the relevant names (using the same indices as in step 2) into a character vector.

 The "fixing" of the names includes:
-* Replacing the 't' and 'f' prefixes with more description prefixes: 't' -> 'time', 'f' -> 'freq'
+* Replacing the 't' and 'f' prefixes with more descriptive prefixes: 't' -> 'time', 'f' -> 'freq'
 * Removing the redundant parenthesis.
-* Replacing any hypens with underscores
+* Replacing any hyphens with underscores
 * Replacing '*BodyBody*' with '*Body*', since this seems more like a typo, and doesn't contribute to the information.

 The resulting names are pretty close to the original one.
 This is intended for easier traceability into the original data set (one can easily do a textual search where needed).